Leptogenesis and fermion mass fit in a renormalizable $SO(10)$ model: Numerical Analysis and Results

 As mentioned earlier the value of $\eta_B$ in Table \ref{tab:bestfit} is computed using the analytical expression of $B-L$ asymmetry, Eq. (\ref{N_BL_approx}).
 Since we now have all the relevant Yukawa couplings and masses of the RH neutrinos determined for the best fit, we can solve the DME numerically to obtain the exact value of $B-L$ asymmetry.
 The solutions for the number densities of RH neutrinos and diagonal and off-diagonal components of $B-L$ asymmetry are given as a function of $z$ in Fig. \ref{fig1}.

-We have assumed thermal initial abundance for RH neutrino number densities.
+We have assumed thermal initial abundance for RH neutrino number densities\footnote{Since $K_2 \gg 1$ (see, Eqs. (\ref{Kjal},\ref{K_ialpha})), the final asymmetry will be the same even if vanishing initial abundance for the RH neutrinos is assumed.}.
 For the off-diagonal components, the temperature evolution of the $|N_{\alpha \beta}|$ is identical to that of $|N_{\beta \alpha}|$ as the CP asymmetry matrices $\varepsilon^{(j)}$ in Eq. (\ref{dme}) are hermitian.
 All the off-diagonal components of $B-L$ asymmetry get damped rapidly as it can be seen from the right panel in Fig. \ref{fig1}.
 This happens due to the hierarchical structure of $Y$ as discussed earlier in the section \ref{sec:leptogenesis_B}.

 It can be seen from Fig. \ref{fig1} that the $N_{22}$ component of asymmetry dominates over all the others at $z \gg 1$.
 This component is dominantly generated from decays of $N_2$ and remains more or less constant as the temperature decreases.
 Only a small part of this asymmetry gets washed out by the subsequent processes involving $N_1$ if no specific flavor alignment is assumed.
 The asymmetry generated by $N_3$ decay goes through the strong wash-out while that induced by $N_1$ decays remains small.
 Therefore, the final asymmetry is dominantly given by number density $|N_{22}|$ which favors the $N_2$ dominated scenario.
 The value of baryon to photon ratio evaluated from this exact numerical solution is obtained as \be \eta^{\rm num}_B = 0.96 \times 10^{-2}\, \sum_\alpha N_\alpha = 4.2 \times 10^{-10}\,. \ee The above value differs from the analytical value given in Table \ref{tab:bestfit} by $30\%$.
 This is expected as various analytical approximations taken to derive simplified expression of $N_{B-L}^{\rm f}$ in Eq. (\ref{N_BL_approx}) are known to give rise to a difference of ${\cal O}(1)$ factor.
 Nevertheless, given $10 \%$ to $30 \%$ deviations in various observables used to determine the Yukawa couplings and RH neutrino masses we also allow $30 \%$ standard deviation in $\eta_B$ from its experimentally measured value $\eta_B^{\rm exp} = (6.12 \pm 0.04) \times 10^{-10}$ \cite{Planck:2018nkj} and the obtained numerical value in Eq. (\ref{etaB_num}) is still well within this conservative range.